 The U.S. Environmental Protection Agency (EPA) recognizes Lenovo for green power purchasing.
 Click here for more information.

 Emissions Trading System

-In China, Lenovo Beijing was selected for a pilot emissions trading system (ETS) in 2013 in China.
-A significant energy consumption enterprise since, we consumed more than 5,000 MT coal-equivalent electricity (CO2 emissions over 10,000 MT/year).
-As such, we were asked to cut our emissions by 2% year over year in our Beijing sites.
+Lenovo was selected for a pilot emission trading system in China.
+It was determined by the Beijing Municipal authority in 2013 that Lenovo Beijing is a significant energy consumption enterprise since we consumed more than 5,000 MT coal-equivalent electricity (CO2 emissions over 10,000 MT/year) and as such must meet an emissions trading requirement for our Beijing sites.

-In addition, our server plant in Shenzhen is listed as a significant carbon emission enterprise, but the released emissions do not exceed the allocated allowance so no reductions are required.
-Lenovo is also closely monitoring our sites in Shanghai, Huiyang, Xiamen, Chengdu and Wuhan, which could be impacted in the future.
+Our server plant in Shenzhen is also listed as a significant carbon emission enterprise but released emissions do not exceed allocated allowance so reductions are not required.
+Lenovo is closely monitoring other provinces where this pilot program has been imposed since our sites in Shanghai, Huiyang, Xiamen, Chengdu and Wuhan could be impacted in the future.